Iodine (film)

-Iodine is a 2009 Canadian Sci-Fi drama film written and directed by Michael Stasko.
+Iodine is a 2009 Canadian science fiction drama film written and directed by Michael Stasko.

 Plot

 John Clem (Michael Stasko) heads north to investigate the disappearance of his estranged father.
-Upon arriving at the family cottage, John runs into Avery (Ray Wise), his father’s colleague.
-John receives no help on his dad’s disappearance, but instead, a new set of eyes in which to view the living world around him.
+Upon arriving at the family cottage, John runs into Avery (Ray Wise), his father's colleague.
+John receives no help on his dad's disappearance, but instead, a new set of eyes in which to view the living world around him.
 Avery assures John that they had been working on a special project which involved using iodine as a water purification tool, to preserve their natural surroundings.
 Environmental concerns and future implications of modernized society become a share interest and source of impassioned philosophical discussion for the two and they bond.
 However, John being a man of immense insecurity and uncertainty is forced to endure isolating surroundings while on the search for his father.
 The pressure from the rest of the family causes John an emotional breakdown as he is unsure of whether he can trust Avery.